CONSTITUTION AND BYLAWS OF THE GENERAL FEDERATION OF WOMEN’S CLUBS – NEW HAMPSHIRE

 Section 3.
 To hold the office of President-elect, one shall be an active member of a GFWC-NH Club; shall have served as a club president; shall have served on the State Federation Board in a leadership role for several years, namely as an elected officer, standing or special committee chairman; and/or past State Director of Junior Clubs.

 Section 5.
-A candidate for the office of District Director shall be an active member as a GFWC-NH club and shall have served as a Club President or in a leadership role on the State Board of Directors.
+A candidate for the office of District Director shall be an active member of a GFWC club and shall have served as a Club President or in a leadership role on the State Board of Directors.

 Section 6.
-The President shall appoint a clerk, three tellers and name one as chairman, to report the result of the balloting. (a) She shall provide them with the State Ballot Box; (b) the President shall determine the place and time for the voting and announce the schedule in the Convention Program; (c) The Corresponding Secretary shall provide the tellers with a list of club presidents and other accredited voters; (d) A majority vote shall elect.
+The President shall appoint a clerk, two tellers and name one as chairman, to report the result of balloting. (a) She shall provide them with the State Ballot Box; (b) The President shall determine the place and time for the voting and announce the schedule in the Convention Program; (c) the Corresponding Secretary shall provide the tellers with a list of club presidents and other accredited voters; (d) a majority vote shall elect.